Scottapotamas/embedded-wireless-latency-eval/firmware/uart_tests/stm-ll/README.md

 - efficiency (both power, and in code)
 - performance with higher baud links

+IO Setup:

+- PA0 is driven with a 3.3V trigger pulse from my sig-gen.
+- PB0 is a 3.3V output signal (also connected to the nucleo's onboard green LED)
+- UART5 is used with PD2 as RX, and PC12 as TX

 ## Deps

 I use CMake with CLion for development/builds, so this project is slightly opinionated.